An experience that’s different for everyone.

 Waterfront Park has its own maintenance crew, which is in the park 364 days per year to help ensure that a clean and well-functioning venue is ready to greet the public.
 Maintenance includes mowing, hedging, tree cutting, planting, aeration and a number of other landscaping tasks; care of park equipment, irrigation and electrical service; and keeping litter picked up.
 The Waterfront crew also repairs park furnishings (benches, trash cans), lighting, and playground equipment.
 Staff serve as park ambassadors, frequently answering questions and providing information to park visitors.

 Finally, Waterfront Park hosts more than 150 events every year, everything from concerts, festivals and our own WFPK Waterfront Wednesdays concert series, to charity walks, volleyball tournaments, weddings, and corporate picnics.
 With the exception of WFPK Waterfront Wednesdays, WDC brokers park venue space to outside event producers.
 You’ll find organized events going on every weekend, February through the end of December, and a number of events all week long during the Summer.

 Waterfront Design Review

-When businesses in the Waterfront District decide to build new structures, renovate existing structures, change their signage or landscaping, or undertake any other exterior changes, those projects must gain approval through the Waterfront Review Overlay District (WRO) design review process.
-The WRO Guide outlines the Design Review process and includes a section on “Getting Your Project Approved.”
-Finally, a checklist is available here that shows the information that is needed to process an application for a WRO permit.
+When property owners in the Waterfront District decide to build new structures, renovate existing structures, change their signage or landscaping, or undertake any other exterior changes, those projects must gain approval through the Waterfront Review Overlay District (WRO) design review process.

 Waterfront Economic Impact